dmalawey/ScuttleTechGuide/tools.md

 Tools for SCUTTLE Robot learning & development

+## Build

+The tools to build a SCUTTLE Robot from our kit are incredibly simple.
+We engineered version 3.0 down to the individual fasteners for assembling the robot with minimal tools.

+* soldering iron
+* hot melt glue gun
+* phillips screwdriver (ph3 and ph1)
+* hex wrench, 6mm

 ## OpenLab

 2025 March update:  The tools for a basic SCUTTLE build, a robot lab, and a mechatronics workshop are all equivalent.
 Please visit OpenLab webpage for lots of recommended tools for robotics work.